-Describe the recoupment process: Appendix I: Financial Accountability I-3: Payment (6 of 7) f.
+Describe the recoupment process:

+f.
 Provider Retention of Payments.
 Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
+Select one:

-Select one: Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
+Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.

 Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.

 Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state.
-Appendix I: Financial Accountability I-3: Payment (7 of 7) g.
-Additional Payment Arrangements i.
-Voluntary Reassignment of Payments to a Governmental Agency.
-Select one: No. The state does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency.
-Yes.
-Providers may voluntarily reassign their right to direct payments to a governmental agency as provided in 42 CFR $\S447.10(e)$.
-Specify the governmental agency (or agencies) to which reassignment may be made.

-ii.
-Organized Health Care Delivery System.
-Select one:

-No. The state does not employ Organized Health Care Delivery System (OHCDS) arrangements under the provisions of 42 CFR §447.10.

-Yes.
-The waiver provides for the use of Organized Health Care Delivery System arrangements under the provisions of 42 CFR §447.10.

-Specify the following: (a) the entities that are designated as an OHCDS and how these entities qualify for designation as an OHCDS; (b) the procedures for direct provider enrollment when a provider does not voluntarily agree to contract with a designated OHCDS; (c) the method(s) for assuring that participants have free choice of qualified providers when an OHCDS arrangement is employed, including the selection of providers not affiliated with the OHCDS; (d) the method(s) for assuring that providers that furnish services under contract with an OHCDS meet applicable provider qualifications under the waiver; (e) how it is assured that OHCDS contracts with providers meet applicable requirements; and, (f) how financial accountability is assured when an OHCDS arrangement is used:

-iii.
-Contracts with MCOs, PIHPs or PAHPs.
+Application for 19 915(c) HCBS Waiver: Draft MS.002.07.00 - Jul 01, 2023 Page 133 of 143 Appendix I: Fi nancial Accountability I-3: I Payment (7 of 7) g.
+Additional P Payment Arrangements i.
+Volu ntary Reassignment of Payments to a Governmental Agency.
+Select one: No. The state does not provide that providers may voluntarily reassign their rig to a governmental agency. tht to direct payments Yes.
+Providers may voluntarily reassign their right to direct payments to a gove provided in 42 CFR $\$447.10(e)$. ernmental agency as Specify the governmental agency (or agencies) to which reassignment may be made. ii.
+Orga nized Health Care Delivery System.
+Select one: No. The state does not employ Organized Health Care Delivery System (OHCL under the provisions of 42 CFR §447.10.
+OS) arrangements Yes.
+The waiver provides for the use of Organized Health Care Delivery System the provisions of 42 CFR §447.10. n arrangements under Specify the following: (a) the entities that are designated as an OHCDS and how these designation as an OHCDS; (b) the procedures for direct provider enrollment when a poluntarily agree to contract with a designated OHCDS; (c) the method(s) for assuring free choice of qualified providers when an OHCDS arrangement is employed, including providers not affiliated with the OHCDS; (d) the method(s) for assuring that provider, under contract with an OHCDS meet applicable provider qualifications under the was assured that OHCDS contracts with providers meet applicable requirements; and, (f) accountability is assured when an OHCDS arrangement is used: provider does not g that participants have ng the selection of s that furnish services iver; (e) how it is iii Cont racts with MCOs, PIHPs or PAHPs.